-The only ethereum network asset that the Casa app supports is ether (ETH).
+The only ethereum network assets that the Casa app supports are ether (ETH), USDT and USDC.

-Some ethereum wallets allow one to interact with ethereum smart contracts, app, and tokens.
+The Casa app supports ETH, USDC, and USDT for all Casa users that set up an ETH vault.
+Some ethereum wallets allow one to interact with ethereum smart contracts, apps, and tokens.
 Other wallets, like Casa, are focused on long-term security of assets.

-Casa vaults are multisig smart contract addresses for users of the Casa app.
-The smart contract creates a wallet with multiple keys, with a smaller key quorum needed to spend funds (e.g., a "2-of-3" wallet, or a "3-of-5" wallet).
+Casa vaults are multisig, smart contract addresses.
+Smart contracts are a wallet with multiple keys with a smaller key quorum needed to spend funds (e.g., a "2-of-3" wallet, or a "3-of-5" wallet).

 What if I sent these assets to the Casa app by accident?

-If you sent other assets besides ether (ETH) to an ethereum address shown to you in your Casa app, you will need to use your keys with an external application to spend your funds.
+If you sent other assets besides ether (ETH), USD Coin (USDC), Tether, (USDT) to an ethereum address shown to you in your Casa app, you will need to use your keys with an external application to spend your funds.

 Exposing your keys to any 3rd-party service reduces your security by enlarging the possible surface area of attack.
-Therefore, we don't recommend sending your funds outside of your Casa app unless absolutely necessary, and you should avoid this scenario by not sending any assets other than ether (ETH) to your Casa ethereum deposit address(es).
+Therefore, we don't recommend sending your funds outside of your Casa app unless absolutely necessary, and you should avoid this scenario by not sending any assets other than those support by Casa to your Casa ethereum deposit address(es).